PJaemin/HTF-Net/README.md

 1. Input images: ./data/train_data/input
 2. Ground-truth: ./data/train_data/gt

-Do not generate ./data/train_data/curves.\\
+Do not generate ./data/train_data/curves.<br/>
-When you first train the algorithm, ./data/train_data/curves will be generated automatically.\\
+When you first train the algorithm, ./data/train_data/curves will be generated automatically.<br/>
-Then, the ground-truth transformation functions for training will be automatically downloaded on ./data/train_data/curves.\\
+Then, the ground-truth transformation functions for training will be automatically downloaded on ./data/train_data/curves.<br/>
-Note that the input image and corresponding ground-truth files must have the same file name.\\
+Note that the input image and corresponding ground-truth files must have the same file name.<br/>
 Trained weights(.pth file) will be saved as 'models/Img_final.pth'.

 # Test data path